-CAD PROGRAM OVERVIEW
+CAD LEARNING PROGRAMS OVERVIEW

 THEME-BASED PROGRAMS are intermedia-based programs leading participants through a process of learning and working in a variety of media, with the goal of producing a theme-based exhibition.
 The exhibitions for theme-based programs typically show group exercises and individual projects, all in a variety of media.